- Self-Directed IRAs

 The competing offers were between $2,900 and $3,000/acre but were using financing.

-Josh knew his self-directed IRA provided him an advantage his competition didn’t have.
+Josh knew his self-directed IRA provided him an advantage his competition didn’t have, giving him better odds of winning the bidding war.

 “I told my broker, ‘Tell them this isn’t going to be a finance deal but all cash with check-in-hand,’” Josh says.